MicrosoftDocs/learn/learn-pr/azure/intro-azure-vmware-solution/includes/3-how-azure-vmware-solution-works.md

 - Min 3 nodes per cluster
 - Max 16 nodes in a vSphere cluster
+- Max 12 clusters in an Azure Private Cloud
-- Max 64 nodes to an Azure Private Cloud instance
+- Max 96 nodes to an Azure Private Cloud instance

 Each of the high-end hosts has 576-GB RAM and dual Intel 18 core, 2.3-GHz processors.
-The HE hosts have two vSAN diskgroups with 15.36 TB (SSD) of raw vSAN capacity tier and a 3.2 TB (NVMe) vSAN cache tier.
+The high-end hosts have two vSAN diskgroups with 15.36 TB (SSD) of raw vSAN capacity tier and a 3.2 TB (NVMe) vSAN cache tier.

 You use vSphere and NSX-T Manager to manage most aspects of cluster configuration or operation.
 All local storage of each host in a cluster is under the control of vSAN.
 Each ESXi host in AVS is configured with four 25-Gbps NICs, two NICs provisioned for ESXi system traffic, and two NICs provisioned for workload traffic